Wednesday, March 5, 2025

 Down under #1

 There hasn't been much representation from the Beatles so far on this list has there?
-I guess their fellow Brits weren't as sentimental for their back catalogue as the rest of the world was given how this is only their second appearance on this list, although they were more impressed with this live album than anyone else it seems.
+I guess their fellow Brits weren't as sentimental for their back catalogue as the rest of the world was given how this is only their fourth appearance on this list (fifth if we include the red album) although they were more impressed with this live album than anyone else it seems.

 Peak position #1x1